Get Matched With Cybersecurity Programs

 Online Bachelor's Degree in Cyber Security (BS)

-That said, aspiring cyber security professionals may opt to major in computer science or information technology and take electives that align with their career goals.
-While a CS or IT degree has a broader focus than a cyber security degree, they offer a solid foundation for students entering a four-year program right after high school.
+Aspiring cyber security professionals can major in computer science or IT, taking electives aligned with their goals.
+These degrees provide a broad yet solid foundation for students starting a four-year program after high school.

 Online Master's Degree in Cyber Security (MS)